Love in 40 Days: Filming

 Filming began in late January 2022.

 Casting

 Casting for the drama include former housemates from Pinoy Big Brother: Andi Abaya and Kobie Brown from Connect, and Chie Filomeno and Benedix Ramos from Kumunity Season 10.
 Filomeno's participation was confirmed during a script reading session in November 2021.

 Marketing

-A teaser was released on April 26, 2022, via ABS-CBN Entertainment's YouTube channel.
+A teaser was released on April 26, 2022.
 The full trailer was released on May 5, 2022.

 Music

 On June 3, 2022, Star Music through its sub-label StarPop released the official soundtrack of the series.
 Most tracks are composed by Jonathan Manalo and Rox Santos, with BoybandPH's Ford Valencia performing a rendition of Say Alonzo and Sam Milby's 2005 original song "Magmahal Muli", and Jeremy G performing both solo and duet (with Angela Ken) renditions of Daniel Padilla's "Sabay Natin".

+Re-run

+The series re-aired on Jeepney TV and All TV from May 18 to September 7, 2024.